Wesley Liebeler

 Wesley James "Jim" Liebeler (May 9, 1931 – September 25, 2002) was an American law professor at the University of California, Los Angeles (emeritus) and George Mason University, Warren Commission staff member, and director of the Federal Trade Commission’s Office of Policy Planning and Evaluation.

 Liebeler was born in Langdon, North Dakota.
 He received a BA in 1953 from Macalester College and a JD in 1957 from the University of Chicago Law School where he was a member of the Order of the Coif and served on the editorial board of the University of Chicago Law Review.
 Prior to joining the Warren Commission, he practiced law on Wall Street.
+In 1964 Liebler served as a staff counsel for some of the proceedings of the Commission into the assassination of John F. Kennedy known as the Warren Commission.
 In 1965 Liebeler joined the UCLA Law School, where he taught antitrust law for more than 30 years.
 In 1999 he joined George Mason’s School of Law and gave courses in antitrust and constitutional political economy law.

 Liebeler and his flight instructor were killed in 2002 when their Piper Twin Comanche crashed into New Hampshire's Lake Winnipesaukee.
 The National Transportation Safety Board summarized the probable cause of the accident: "The flight instructor's failure to maintain airplane control, which resulted in an uncontrolled collision with water."

 He was married to Susan Liebeler.